 We see patient’s everyday who feel out of their comfort zone when visiting the dentist, together our team like to work to make you feel as comfortable as we can.
-Our team are trained to be patient, caring and understanding.
-Dr Singh with over 20 years’ experience is gentle and caring, he likes to spend time making sure that you are happy and understand all the options and treatment plans.
+Our team members are trained to be patient, caring and understanding.
+Dr Singh with over 20 years’ experience is gentle and caring dentist, he likes to spend time making sure that you are relaxed, understand all the options and treatment plans.
 He will not start any treatment unless you are feeling comfortable and relaxed.
 All our dentists regularly see nervous patients and aim to not only have our patients relieved to have finished treatment and dental work, but also happy to know they’ve found a new dental team for the future.

 Do I need any X-rays?

 We never take x-rays if they are not required, usually if you have had them taken in the last 2 years we won’t take any new ones, if they were taken at another practice we may ask to get them transferred over.
 We take x-rays when we need to inspect an area we can’t see with our eyes (e.g. between two teeth and underneath gums).
 Factors that can influence this include oral hygiene and whether we are monitoring something that requires x-rays to observe any changes.
 Before an x-ray is taken we will certainly explain to you why it is required and any associated costs.
 We generally avoid taking x-rays for pregnant women.
 Please let us know if you have any questions or concern about x-rays.